bevry/cson/README.md

 ## Use Case

 CSON is fantastic for developers writing their own configuration to be executed on their own machines, but bad for configuration you can't trust.
-This is because parsing CSON will execute the CSON input as CoffeeScript code inside a [node virtual machine](http://nodejs.org/api/vm.html) for isolation which results in the evaluated JavaScript object.
+This is because parsing CSON will execute the CSON input as CoffeeScript code inside a [node virtual machine](http://nodejs.org/api/vm.html) for isolation which results in the evaluated JavaScript object, making it unsafe but secure.
 [Issue #32 has more information.](https://github.com/bevry/cson/issues/32)